 Provident Funds act as a social security tool for individuals of which the Employee Provident Fund (EPF) is one of the major forms.
 In India, Employees Provident Fund (EPF) is a scheme under the Employees & Provident Funds and Miscellaneous Provisions Act, 1952.
-It is regulated under the purview of Employees’ Provident Fund Organisation (EPFO) which is one of the World’s largest Social Security Organizations in terms of clientele and the volume of financial transactions undertaken.
+The regulation of EPF is done under the purview of Employees’ Provident Fund Organisation (EPFO) which is one of the World’s largest Social Security Organizations in terms of clientele and the volume of financial transactions undertaken.

-EPF registration is mandatory for an establishment with more than 20 employees or Co-operative societies with more than 50 employees.
+The registration of EPF is mandatory for any establishment which has more than 20 employees or Co-operative societies with more than 50 employees.
 Entities are required to register themselves within a month of attaining the minimum strength, with penalties applicable for registration delays.
 Voluntary registration is possible in case an establishment does not have the minimum prescribed strength.
 The employer shall be responsible for deduction & payment of PF.

 EPF registration process is done by furnishing relevant information and documents about the establishment.
 In an offline process, the applicant has to fill-up and submit a hard copy of the relevant Form.